-Have you resolved the theoretical, practical and commercial challenges involved in IFRS 16, the new accounting standard for leases?
-The standard enters into force on 1 January 2019, and you cannot postpone your obligations to comply with the regulations.
+Have you resolved the theoretical, practical and commercial challenges involved in IFRS 16, the accounting standard for leases?
+The standard entered into force on 1 January 2019.

 One of the requirements of IFRS 16 is that all future lease obligations must be recognised in the balance sheet.
 Under this model, the lessee recognises a financial obligation to make lease payments, along with an accompanying right to use the underlying asset.

 As a lessee, you will also have to adapt your systems and processes to the new standard.
 With almost all leases having to be recognised in the balance sheet, much more data about each lease will have to be obtained.
-This will involve more departments than just accounts.
-You must also ensure that you have the necessary internal processes in place in order to obtain the necessary information to implement the new standard.
+This will involve more departments than just Finance.
+You must also ensure that you have the necessary internal processes in place in order to obtain the necessary information to stay compliant.

 Here is a checklist that may be useful when assessing the work that needs to be done:

 1. What functionality does the company’s ERP system have with regard to IFRS 16?

 2. Have you resolved the practical challenges involved in collating all the data about the company’s leases?